thenexthub/Codira/docs/OptimizationTips.rst

 Whole Module Optimizations (WMO)
 ================================

-By default Swift compiles each file individually.
+By default Codira compiles each file individually.
 This allows Xcode to compile multiple files in parallel very quickly.
 However, compiling each file separately prevents certain compiler optimizations.
-Swift can also compile the entire program as if it were one file and optimize the program as if it were a single compilation unit.
-This mode is enabled using the ``swiftc`` command line flag ``-whole-module-optimization``.
+Codira can also compile the entire program as if it were one file and optimize the program as if it were a single compilation unit.
+This mode is enabled using the ``languagec`` command line flag ``-whole-module-optimization``.
 Programs that are compiled in this mode will most likely take longer to compile, but may run faster.